-In accordance with our Articles of Association2, the Board of Directors determines our strategic direction as well as supervises the persons responsible for conducting PolyPeptide's business and achieving our strategic objectives.
-As provided for in the Company's Organizational Regulations3, the Board of Directors has delegated the responsibility and authority necessary or appropriate to carry out the day-to-day and operational activities of PolyPeptide to the Executive Committee under the leadership of the CEO.
-The Executive Committee is further supported by additional members of senior management with deep industry experience that are designated and appointed by the CEO and who, together with members of the Executive Committee, form the Extended Group Management4.
-The Extended Group Management prepares, informs and coordinates the implementation of the decisions of the CEO and the Executive Committee within their respective operational spheres.
+In accordance with our Articles of Association6, the Board of Directors determines our strategic direction as well as supervises the persons responsible for conducting PolyPeptide's business and achieving our strategic objectives.
+As provided for in the Company's Organizational Regulations7, the Board of Directors has delegated the responsibility and authority necessary or appropriate for carrying out the day-to-day and operational activities of PolyPeptide to the Executive Committee.

+Under the leadership of the CEO, the Executive Committee is comprised of the CEO, CFO, the Director of Global Sales and Marketing, the Director of Global Operations and the General Counsel.
+The Executive Committee is further supported by additional members of senior management with deep industry experience who are designated and appointed by the CEO and who, together with members of the Executive Committee, form the PolyPeptide Management Committee.
+The PolyPeptide Management Committee prepares, informs and coordinates the implementation of the decisions of the CEO and the Executive Committee within their respective operational spheres.

-In 2021, the Extended Group Management team comprised the Executive Committee together with the Director Global Innovation & Technology, Director Global Human Resources, Director Global Quality Control / Analytical Development, Director Global Regulatory Affairs, Director Global Quality Assurance and Director Global Development / Regulatory / IP.
-The members of our Extended Group Management team are based across PolyPeptide's sites in Europe and the US.
+In 2022, the PolyPeptide Management Committee comprised the Executive Committee together with the Director Global Innovation & Technology, Chief Human Resources Officer (who joined during the first half of 2022), Director Global Quality, Director Global Development / Regulatory / IP and Head of Investor Relations and Corporate Communications.
+The members of our PolyPeptide Management Committee are based across PolyPeptide's sites in Europe and the US.

 Complementing our senior management team is our highly qualified and committed workforce.
-In 2021, we employed an average of 1,041 FTEs across our six (6) manufacturing sites in the US, Europe and India that served our clients custom projects, contract manufacturing and generics needs throughout the world.
-For information regarding our custom projects, contract manufacturing and generics segments, please refer to note 2 "Segment information" of the consolidated financial statements in the Financial Report 2021.
+In 2022, we employed an average of 1,139 FTEs across our headquarters in Switzerland and six (6) manufacturing sites in the US, Europe and India that served our clients' custom projects, contract manufacturing and generics and cosmetics needs throughout the world.
+For information regarding our custom projects, contract manufacturing and generics and cosmetics business areas, please refer to the chapter Strategy-Business Model and note 3 "Revenue and expenses" of the consolidated financial statements in the Financial Report 2022.